verlok/verlok.github.io/_posts/2021-09-26-vanilla-lazyload-vs-lazysizes.md

 ### Can lazyload iframes

-Both vanilla-lazyload and lazisizes can lazyload the `iframe` tag.
+Both vanilla-lazyload and lazysizes can lazyload the `iframe` tag.

 ### Can lazyload videos